MinatoNamikaze02/find-expanded-url/README.md

 ```
 ```
-arjuns@Arjuns-MacBook-Air test % node test.js
+$ node test.js
-The actual URL is:  https://medium.com/@MinatoNamikaze02/web-scraping-images-efficiently-using-scrapy-7902ceeab171 The server is:  nginx
+>>> The actual URL is:  https://medium.com/@MinatoNamikaze02/web-scraping-images-efficiently-using-scrapy-7902ceeab171
+>>> The server is:  nginx

 ```